Search

 Environmental Management and Operational Efficiency

-Our Environmental Management Systems (EMS, which follows ISO14001), Enterprise Risk Management framework and Whistleblowing mechanism are in place to ensure compliance with the relevant requirements and manage environmental risks.
-In 2021, we have 25 mills and 3 refinery certified against ISO 14001 standard.
+Our Environmental Management Systems (EMS, which follows ISO 14001), Enterprise Risk Management framework and Whistleblowing mechanism are in place to ensure compliance with the relevant requirements and manage environmental risks.
+In 2022, we have 26 mills and 3 refineries certified against ISO 14001 standard.

 Energy